-Whilst brief interventions (e.g. [24]) have been beneficial, several studies have examined the benefits of longer-term interventions.
+Whilst brief nature connection interventions (e.g. [24]) have been beneficial, several studies have examined the benefits of longer-term interventions.
 For example, Bang et al. [25] found a significant improvement in self-esteem and a decrease in depressive symptoms following 10 sessions of play activities and a session on the five senses in an urban forest.
 Chang et al. [26]found improvements in anxiety, depression and self-concept following four sessions of woodland play, orienteering, crafts and drama.
-Barton et al. [27] found that wilderness expeditions lasting an average of five days, improved self-esteem and nature connection in adolescents (especially females).
+Barton et al. [27] found that wilderness expeditions lasting an average of five days, improved self-esteem and nature connection in adolescents (especially girls).

-Programmes of nature-based interventions have also been shown to be helpful for adolescents with challenging behaviours.
-For example, Jeon et al. [28] found that teenagers on probation showed improved wellbeing and heart rate variability (an indicator of good heart health and relaxation) after two days of forest bathing and creative activities.
+Nature connection interventions have also been shown to be helpful for adolescents with challenging behaviours.
+For example, Jeon et al. [28] found that teenagers on probation showed improved wellbeing and heart rate variability (an indicator of good heart health and relaxation) after two days of Forest bathing and creative activities.
 Whilst Machácková et al [29] found that 16 sessions of observing prosocial behaviours of animals and insects improved teenage delinquents scores on psychopathology, irritability, egocentricity, emotional instability, restlessness and negativism.

-These intervention studies provide promising evidence for the benefits of nature-based interventions for improving adolescent wellbeing.
-However, most previous studies have relied entirely on survey data and have not captured feedback from young people about their expectations and experience of such interventions.
-The current study used mixed-methods collecting survey and interview data, before and after a 1.5hr urban Forest Bathing session for adolescent’s.
-Whilst most previous studies conducted Forest bathing in wilderness or rural settings, more long-term adolescent nature-based activities such as Scouts, Guides and Forest School are often situated within urban areas to ease access for adolescents.
-[4]The intervention used in the current study especially targets individuals in urban areas and encourages them to engage with nearby nature, with the goals of increasing feasibility of access and ease of continued practice.
+These formal nature connection intervention studies provide promising evidence for the potential to improve adolescent nature connection and wellbeing.
+However, most previous studies have assessed mere access to nature, relying on correlational survey data, and have not used experimental designs which involve assessing outcomes before and after delivering a more active nature connection intervention.
+The current study is therefore unique in using mixed-methods, experimental design collecting survey and interview data, before and after a formal nature connection intervention.
+In this study Forest bathing was delivered to adolescents and so accordingly was adapted to suit the needs of younger people by encompassing more playful and creative sensory activities, such as creating artwork from natural materials and interviewing a tree about its life (more details can be found in the methods section).
+Whilst most previous intervention studies conducted Forest bathing interventions in wilderness or rural settings, young people might be limited in their access to such wilderness or rural settings due to their lack of autonomy, availability of transport and parental permission [4].
+The current study is unique in the respect that the intervention is situated in more accessible urban parks and encourages adolescents to connect with nearby nature, with the goals of increasing feasibility of access and ease of continued practice.

+Aim

+This research aimed to assess whether an urban nature connection activity (called ParkBathe) could improve adolescents' nature connection and wellbeing, by evaluating their experiences before and after the intervention through surveys and interviews.
+We hypothesise that nature connection and wellbeing survey scores will improve following a formal nature connection activity which is based on Forest bathing.

 Method